zacnomore/cilantro-site/README.md

 # Built On Gridsome, Hosted On Vercel

 This website has since shut down.
-It was for a local business in southern Vermont, Cilantro.
+It was for a local business, "Cilantro," in southern Vermont.
 Gridsome and Vercel are still great platforms to use, enjoy!

 Node v14.7.0